 |Fuel tank||35 litres|

-For the 2013 Pikes Peak event, Peugeot resurrected the 405/205 T16’s spirit with the even more incredible 208 T16 PP, driven to a record breaking run by rallying legend Sebastien Loeb.
+For the 2013 Pikes Peak event, Peugeot resurrected the 405/205 T16’s spirit with the even more technically advanced 208 T16 PP, driven to a massive record breaking run by rallying legend Sebastien Loeb.

 (C) Articles by Jay Auger – website owner & author